 Then you’ll need to be accepted onto a training course.
-In Iyengar Yoga we believe that not everyone has the necessary characteristics to teach yoga.
-We therefore interview applicants carefully.
-Some yoga schools accept all applicants, it seems as if payment ensures acceptance.
+In Iyengar Yoga, we believe that not everyone has the necessary characteristics to teach yoga.
+We, therefore, interview applicants carefully.
+Some yoga schools accept all applicants, and it seems as if payment ensures acceptance.

 Some yoga schools will train you and give you a certificate to teach in 4 weeks, from start to finish!

-In Iyengar Yoga yoga our assessments are organised centrally so we have assessors and moderators to observe and mark students on written work, personal practice and teaching.
-Some yoga schools just give students a certificate at the end to prove they attended, and that’s it, they can then get insurance and start teaching.
+In Iyengar Yoga, our assessments are organised centrally, so we have assessors and moderators to observe and mark students on written work, personal practice and teaching.
+Some yoga schools just give students a certificate at the end to prove they attended, and that’s it; they can then get insurance and start teaching.

 So, which do you think is preferable?
 How would you like your yoga teacher to be trained?